robak86/hardwired/README.md

 Each instance definition can be overridden at the container level.
-This e.g. allows replacing deeply nested definitions with mocked instances for integration tests (see `apply` override).
+This e.g. allows replacing deeply nested definitions with mocked instances for integration tests.
 Overriding is achieved by providing a patched definition to the container constructor or `checkoutScope` method.
 On each request (`.get` | `. getAll` | `. getAsyncAll`) container checks if it has overridden definition for the original one that was requested.
 If the overridden definition is found,